mattih/engineering-management-toolkit/README.md

 This repository is a collection of resources to jumpstart engineering management in your team or a new organization.
 It includes tools to facilitate operations and monitor developer experience.
 As there are as many management styles as there are managers, the resources are heavily opinionated by the author's preferences.
 The core philosophy of my management style is based on:

 - **Great Developer Experience**: Enabling the team to do their best work by reducing friction and removing obstacles
-- **One to one coaching**: Identifying team member strengths and playing into them
+- **Tailored coaching**: Identifying team member strengths and playing into them
 - **Ownership and empathy**: Guiding the team to take ownership and have empathy for the end users

 These values guide the content of this repository.